 - Abstract: We introduce a parameter sharing scheme, in which different layers of a convolutional neural network (CNN) are defined by a learned linear combination of parameter tensors from a global bank of templates.
 Restricting the number of templates yields a flexible hybridization of traditional CNNs and recurrent networks.
 Compared to traditional CNNs, we demonstrate substantial parameter savings on standard image classification tasks, while maintaining accuracy.
-Our simple parameter sharing scheme, though defined via soft weights, in practice yields trained networks with near strict recurrent structure; with negligible side effects, they convert into networks with actual recurrent loops.
+Our simple parameter sharing scheme, though defined via soft weights, in practice often yields trained networks with near strict recurrent structure; with negligible side effects, they convert into networks with actual loops.
 Training these networks thus implicitly involves discovery of suitable recurrent architectures.
-As a consequence, our hybrid networks are not only more parameter efficient, but also learn some tasks faster.
-Specifically, on synthetic tasks which are algorithmic in nature, our hybrid networks both train faster and extrapolate better on test examples outside the span of the training set.
+Though considering only the aspect of recurrent links, our trained networks achieve accuracy competitive with those built using state-of-the-art neural architecture search (NAS) procedures.
+Our hybridization of recurrent and convolutional networks may also represent a beneficial architectural bias.
+Specifically, on synthetic tasks which are algorithmic in nature, our hybrid networks both train faster and extrapolate better to test examples outside the span of the training set.

 - Keywords: deep learning, architecture search, computer vision